 Virtual conference: Friday and Saturday,

-Join scholars from around the world for a free, two-day virtual conference on the recently published second volume of the Edinburgh Critical Edition of the Complete Works of Alfred North Whitehead.
+This free, two-day virtual conference, co-hosted by WRP and Gonzaga University, examined the significance of the second volume of the Edinburgh Critical Edition of the Complete Works of Alfred North Whitehead.

 - Purchase a copy of the volume.